Dr. John Ochsner Discovery Health Sciences Academy

 Dr. John Ochsner Discovery Health Sciences Academy is designed to support innovation and community building by offering 21st Century Learning Environments.

-Designed to amplify the school’s mission, the state-of-the-art building will support a rigorous curriculum and encourage students to excel academically, develop intellectual curiosity, and practice environmental responsibility while exploring health and science.
+Designed to amplify the school’s mission, the state-of-the-art building supports a rigorous curriculum and encourages students to excel academically, develop intellectual curiosity, and practice environmental responsibility while exploring health and science.

 The school is named after the late Dr. John Ochsner, a world-renowned cardiologist and the son of Ochsner Health founder Dr. Alton Ochsner, who was dedicated to education and the future of Louisiana.
 The school builds on an innovative partnership between the Ochsner Health system and Discovery Health Sciences Academy.
-Once fully enrolled, the charter school will educate approximately 700 pre-K through eighth grade students.
+The charter school will educate approximately 700 pre-K through eighth grade students.

 The health- and science-focused school’s design was inspired by the concept of the building blocks of life.
 The concept is most visible in the building’s façade, which features different textures and materials in a linear “block” design.
 Although slightly offset from each other, the blocks still maintain harmony and common architectural character.
 Completed using contemporary materials and finishes, the exterior is playful and engaging but still blends in well with the surrounding residential neighborhood.